 In today’s highly competitive college admissions market, colleges and students are looking for ways to manipulate the odds.
 For some students, financial aid is a necessity if they are to attend college.
 For other students, financial aid is not a consideration.
-As you can imagine, those students are looked at in a different light than those who need financial assistance.
+As you can imagine, those students are looked at in a different light than those who need college financial assistance.

 In order to understand why these two groups of applicants are reviewed differently, you should understand the definition of a need-blind college.

 What does it mean when a college claims to be need-blind?

 Need-blind admissions is the concept that colleges do not take into consideration an applicant’s financial need when weighing whether or not to admit the applicant.
 It might seem like a simple definition, but in reality the term is complex.
 “The term ‘need-blind admission’has no official definition,” said Rachel Fishman, an education policy analyst at the New America Foundation.
 “It’s not in law anywhere.
 It’s just a mantle that the schools put on themselves.”

 According to a recent article in the New York Times: